diya1094/Front-End-Practice-Projects/README.md

-This repository consists of all the practice projects I tried using HTML, CSS and Js.
+This repository consists of all the practice projects I made using HTML, CSS and Js.